Orkhon Valley & Vastness of the Gobi Desert Trip

 • Camera with a spare battery or with a mobile charger.

-• Check the allowed power bank Wh with your flight operator and make sure you carry it in the handbag.
+• Verify the permitted power bank watt-hours with your airline and ensure you pack it in your carry-on bag.

 • Resealing (Ziploc) plastic bags – to protect your documents, money, camera, binoculars, and other items from wetness, sand, and dust

-• Check here vaccinations and health information needed to travel to Mongolia
+• Check here for vaccinations and health information needed to travel to Mongolia

 • If you do not mind, bring small gifts for nomad children, but not mandatory.
 The gift ideas are some candies, biscuits, or school stationaries.